tustin2121/James_Somerton_Transcripts/_videos/jJmN2rC1cVM.md

 <compare>
 <james {% include timecode %}>

 Media boycotts never work.
 I’ve seen boycotts against *Brokeback Mountain* because it was gay, *Star Wars* because it had a black male lead and a female co-lead (This is when we thought john boyega<sup class="add">[sic: John Boyega]</sup> would actually be a Jedi).
 People boycotted *Captain Marvel* because… powerful women, and *Beauty and the Beast* for having two gays spin in a circle for a few frames.
 But all of those movies made a fortune.
 People have boycotted video games for being racist, <ins>and</ins> sexist, <ins>and</ins> homophobic, you name it.
-But the games still go on to make a t*on of money for the studios.
+But the games still go on to make a ton of money for the studios.

 </james>
 <from></from>